slsa-framework/slsa/docs/spec/draft/source-requirements.md

 | Version Control System | Software for tracking and managing changes to source.
 Git and Subversion are examples of version control systems.
 =======
 The primary purpose of the source track is to enable verification that a revision followed the expected process.
-Consumers have some way of knowing what the expected provenance should look like for a given package and then compare each source revision's actual provenance to those expectations.
+Consumers have some way of knowing what the expected provenance should look like for a given revision and then compare a revision's actual provenance to those expectations.
 Doing so prevents several classes of supply chain threats.

 The Source track is scoped to revisions of a single repository that is controlled by an organization.